ashriyakasanagottu/TechSophy/README.md

 # Clinical Trial Patient Matching System

-This project helps match patients to relevant clinical trials based on their medical profiles and the eligibility criteria defined by clinical studies.
+This project aims to assist in matching patients with suitable clinical trials based on their medical history and the eligibility criteria defined by various trials.
+It implements and compares three approaches:

+1. **Rule-Based Matching**
+2. **Semantic Matching using Sentence-BERT**
+3. **Hybrid Matching System** (combines the above two)

+This system is designed to support healthcare professionals and researchers in finding relevant trials quickly and accurately.

+---

+##  Features

+- Match patients using strict eligibility rules (age, gender, conditions)
+- Match based on semantic understanding of unstructured medical text using BERT
+- Combine both logic and language intelligence for best results
+- Easily adaptable to different datasets

 It implements three approaches: